Fig Tree Pocket

 AreaSearch analysis of residential development drivers sees Fig Tree Pocket recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Fig Tree Pocket has seen approximately 16 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 84 homes were approved, with an additional 2 approved in FY26 so far.
+Between FY-21 and FY-25, around 84 homes were approved, with another 3 approved so far in FY-26.

-On average, each dwelling built over these years attracted about 2.8 new residents per year, indicating strong demand that supports property values.
-The average construction cost value of new homes is approximately $639,000, suggesting developers focus on the premium market with high-end developments.
-Compared to Greater Brisbane, Fig Tree Pocket has seen slightly more development activity, around 22.0% above the regional average per person over the past five years.
+Each dwelling built over these years attracted an average of 2.8 new residents.
+The average construction cost value of new homes was $639,000, indicating a focus on the premium market.
+Compared to Greater Brisbane, Fig Tree Pocket had around 22.0% more development per person over this period.

-Building activity has slowed in recent years but remains focused on detached dwellings, maintaining the area's suburban character and appealing to families seeking space.
-With approximately 419 people per dwelling approval, Fig Tree Pocket exhibits a developed market.
-According to AreaSearch's latest quarterly estimate, the area is projected to gain around 467 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.
+However, building activity has slowed in recent years.
+All recent developments consist of detached dwellings, maintaining the area's suburban character and appealing to families seeking space.
+As of FY-25, there were approximately 419 people per dwelling approval in Fig Tree Pocket.
+By 2041, it is projected that Fig Tree Pocket will gain around 281 residents.
+Given current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating further population growth.

 Frequently Asked Questions - Development